ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Structured syntax suffixes are required to be registered before use by a media type registration; see {{suffix-procedures}}.
 Media types that make use of a structured syntax SHOULD use the appropriate suffix, and MUST NOT use suffixes for structured syntaxes that they do not actually employ.

 Media types that make use of a structured syntax, or similar separator such as a dash "-", SHOULD be semantically aligned, from a data model perspective, with existing subtype names in the media type registry.
 For example, for the media types "application/foo+bar" and "application/foo+baz", the expectation is that the semantics suggested by the subtype name "application/foo" are the same between both media types.
-Registrations are expected to align with existing subtype or suffix names in the media type registry.
+Registrations are expected to align with existing subtype or suffix names in the media type registry; see {{review}}.

 A party requesting registration of a media type that adds a suffix to an existing subtype is expected to coordinate with the change controller(s) for the already registered media type.